Mary Ragon (Left), Josh Ragon & Carrie Ragon Donley

 “I’ve always loved antiques – I’m not sure why, I didn’t grow up with them, it’s just something I was drawn to when we were trying to furnish our home – with 5 kids, on a teacher’s salary,” tells Mary.
 In one way or another she had been involved in the Antiques/Reproductions business since the early 1980’s.
 After visiting Colonial Williamsburg she found herself in an adorable “country shop”, unlike anything she had ever seen.
 After returning, the topic of opening a store kept resurfacing and somehow they were able to open their first shop, The Salt Box Country Store, in Canton, Ohio.

 There was nothing like it anywhere, so naturally the business grew quickly.
 “We doubled the size in no time and 7 years down the road as we were on the verge of having 5 teenagers (YIKES!), we decided to sell our beloved shop, with the thought of opening a smaller shop down the road sometime,” said Mary.
-Eventually they did open another store but this time the shop was housed in the 1880’s barn of their little farm and they called it “Ragon House”.
+Eventually they did open another store, but this time the shop was housed in the 1880’s barn of their little farm and they called it “Ragon House”.
 “We had totally gutted and renovated the 1887 farmhouse and during Christmas Open Houses, we welcomed people to tour our 5 bedroom, 3 floor home.
 To this day, we occasionally have people drive up our long lane, thinking the shop is still there,” reflects Mary.

-Carrie and Mary create most of the designs at Ragon House.
+Together, Mary & Carrie create most of the designs at Ragon House.
 “Even though it can be a huge challenge to create designs in this ever-changing industry, Carrie and I love what we do.
 We love to scour antique shows, sales, shops and flea markets for inspiration.
 We feel that it is truly “our job” to always bring a fresh and current spin to an old idea.
-We are told often that our line has a “different” look from all the rest, which we take as a true compliment, “said Mary.
+We are often told that our line has a “different” look from all the rest, which we take as a true compliment, “said Mary.
 Aside from designing, Carrie plays a major role in designing their booths and showrooms, as well as coordinating their product catalog.

-“I’m happy to say we have now entered our 17th year in business – it’s been a real roller coaster ride but we so appreciate our loyal customers who have ridden along beside us.”
+“I’m happy to say we have now entered our 21st year in business – it’s been a real roller coaster ride but we so appreciate our loyal customers who have ridden along beside us.”
 Mary continues, “we strive to continually improve our services and introduce a fresh product line to inspire our wonderful shop owners who continue on this journey with us.”
-When all is said and done, it is the small country businesses that are always so loyal and greatly contribute to the growth and success of Ragon House.
+When all is said and done, it is the small businesses that are always so loyal and greatly contribute to the growth and success of Ragon House.

 A big part of Ragon House’s growth has been their ability to evolve with the needs of their customers.
 What started out to be a totally “primitive” product line has now evolved to their current offerings of vintage, farmhouse, Euro-inspired and antique, as well as a large collection of holiday and floral.
 Added Josh, “The industry is always evolving.
 We love being a part of this constant evolution and hopefully we are helping lead the way.”